Evgenia Medvedeva: Early and personal life

 She relocated to Toronto, Canada, in mid-2018 and trained at the Toronto Cricket Skating and Curling Club until September 2020 when she rejoined her old coach in Russia, Eteri Tutberidze.

 She has two French Bulldogs, Jerry and Tofu.

 She said of the Russian invasion of Ukraine, which began on 24 February 2022, "this all has [to end] as soon as possible, like a bad dream".

 In October 2024, Medvedeva performed as a guest during the gala exhibition at the 2024 CS Denis Ten Memorial Challenge, where she honored late friend, Denis Ten, by skating to music that he had composed himself.

 Career

 Early years

 On the ice from the age of three, Medvedeva was taught initially by Elena Proskurina, Lubov Yakovleva, and Elena Selivanova.
 Around 2007, she joined Eteri Tutberidze at the Olympic Reserve Sports School no. 37, renamed Sambo 70.

-Medvedeva made her senior national debut at the 2012 Russian Championships, finishing eighth, and then placed sixth on the junior level.
+Medvedeva made her senior national debut at the 2012 Russian Championships, finishing eighth.
+She competed despite her left wrist being fractured and in a cast.
+She then placed sixth on the junior level.
 She sustained an injury at the start of the following season and did not qualify for the senior Russian Nationals.
 She finished fourth behind Maria Sotskova at the 2013 Russian Junior Championships.